Safari (web browser): Conception

-Before the name Safari, a couple of others were drafted including the title 'Freedom'.
-For over a year, it was privately referred to as 'Alexander', which means strings in coding formats; and 'iBrowse' prior to Safari being conceived.
+Apple introduced the Safari web browser on January 7, 2003.
+At the time, Steve Jobs called Safari "a turbo browser for Mac OS X." Apple created Safari for speed, calling it the fastest browser for the Mac.
+Jobs compared it to Internet Explorer, Netscape, and Chimera (later renamed Camino), showing that Safari was faster.
+The second reason that Apple created Safari was to innovate; Apple wanted to make the best browser ever.
+During development, several codenames were used, including "Freedom", "iBrowse", and "Alexander" (a reference to conqueror Alexander the Great, an homage to the Konqueror web browser).

 Safari 1

 On January 7, 2003, at Macworld San Francisco, Apple CEO Steve Jobs announced Safari that was based on WebKit, the company's internal fork of the KHTML browser engine.
 Apple released the first beta version exclusively on Mac OS X the same day.
-Later that date, several official and unofficial beta versions followed until version 1.0 was released on June 23, 2003.
+After that date, several official and unofficial beta versions followed until version 1.0 was released on June 23, 2003.
 On Mac OS X v10.3, Safari was pre-installed as the system's default browser, rather than requiring a manual download, as was the case with the previous Mac OS X versions.
 Safari's predecessor, the Internet Explorer for Mac, was then included in 10.3 as an alternative.

 Safari 2

 In April 2005, Engineer Dave Hyatt fixed several bugs in Safari.
 His experimental beta passed the Acid2 rendering test on April 27, 2005, marking it the first browser to do so.
 Safari 2.0 which was released on April 29, 2005, was the sole browser Mac OS X 10.4 offered by default.
-Apple touted this version as it was capable of running a 1.8x speed boost compared to version 1.2.4 but it did not yet feature the Acid2 bug fixes.
+Apple touted this version as it was capable of running a 1.8x speed boost compared to version 1.2.4, but it did not yet feature the Acid2 bug fixes.
 These major changes were initially unavailable for end-users unless they privately installed and compiled the WebKit source code or ran one of the nightly automated builds available at OpenDarwin.
 Version 2.0.2, released on October 31, 2005, finally included the Acid2 bug fixes.

-In June 2005 in efforts of KHTML criticisms over the lack of access to change logs, Apple moved the development source code and bug tracking of WebCore and JavaScriptCore to OpenDarwin.
+In June 2005, in response to KHTML criticisms over the lack of access to change logs, Apple moved the development source code and bug tracking of WebCore and JavaScriptCore to OpenDarwin.
 They have also open-sourced WebKit.
-The source code is for non-renderer aspects of the browser such as its GUI elements and the remaining proprietary.
+The source code is for non-renderer aspects of the browser, such as its GUI elements and the remaining proprietary.
 The final stable version of Safari 2 and the last version released exclusively with Mac OS X, Safari 2.0.4, was updated on January 10, 2006, for Mac OS X. It was only available within Mac OS X Update 10.4.4, and it delivered fixes to layout and CPU usage issues among other improvements.